cschlosser/dot-files/README.md

 ### Updating your `dot.json`

 If you want to add new packages or add new configs to existing packages you can do so easily by editing [dot.json](dot.json) and rerunning `bootstrap.sh`.
 The shell scripts generated are aware of changes to some extent

-## Limitations

-* There is no way to detect removed packages/configs

 ## dot.json syntax